-The Seller must advise the Company in writing if they have grown any genetically modified (GM) crops or if any goods sold to the Company may have been contaminated.
-The Seller should take adequate precautions to avoid any contact with or contamination by genetically modified organisms.
-The Company reserves the right to renegotiate any contract if GM contamination is declared or proven, and to claim any consequential costs and damages.
+The Seller must notify the Company in writing if: they have grown any genetically modified (GM) crops, or there is any risk that the goods supplied may have been contaminated by GM material.
+The Seller is expected to take all reasonable precautions to prevent any contact with or contamination by genetically modified organisms.
+The Company reserves the right to: renegotiate the terms of any contract if GM contamination is declared or discovered and seek compensation for any resulting costs or damages.